 What if the currency turns on me?

-What if the markets eats all my profit and this turns into a loss?
+What if the markets eat all my profit and this turns into a loss?

 I moved my trade into break even, but what if the market hits my break even stop loss and then reverses?
 Then I might as well close out the trade now!

-Many things can spoke through a mind.
+Many things can speak through a mind.
 A trailing stop puts some of it to rest.

 Multiple take profit levels have the same effect.
 Hanging on the take profit is not easy.
 But If a Forex trader is locking in profits along the way, then staying in for the next target becomes a lot easier when some money has already pocketed and some profit has been booked.

 Of course, the logical question in your mind must be: what is a great take profit area?
 This Forex article is going to address that in the following free FX training guide.